Mathuv/PPSPM-TextMM/README.md

 #### 1. database ####

   Contains the database datasets, results from each preprocessing step (step1 - step8) and final output of preprocessing under the directory /preprocessed

 #### 2. logs ####

   Log files to record memory usage, execution time and precision, recall and f-measure (efficiency and effectiveness)

 #### 3. programs ####

+  This is the main folder containing the python implementation of PPSPM-TextMM.

         * match.py
         * TBF.py
         * test_textprocessor.py
         * textprocessor.py
-        * auxiliary.pyc
+        * auxiliary.py

 #### 4. query ####

-        Contains the query datasets, results from each preprocessing step (step1 - step8) and final output of preprocessing under the directory /preprocessed
+  Contains the query datasets, results from each preprocessing step (step1 - step8) and
+        final output of preprocessing under the directory /preprocessed

 #### 5. results ####

   Final results showing matching records from database dataset for each record of query dataset

 #### 6. util ####

   Some utility programs to create chunks of dataset and asses the raw data

         * analyze_data.py
         * create_db.py